rsodre/512karat/README.md

 ### Setup

 * You need a [Starknet RPC Provider](https://www.starknet.io/fullnodes-rpc-services/) to deploy contracts on-chain.
-After you get yours, check if it works and is on the chain you want to deploy (`SN_SEPOLIA` or `SN_MAINNET`)
+After you get yours, check if it works and is on the chain you want to deploy (`SN_SEPOLIA` or `SN_MAIN`)

 ```sh
 # run this...